Skip to content

 Claude Code

-Claude Code (that's us!) is Anthropic's command-line AI coding tool.
+Claude Code is Anthropic's command-line AI coding tool.
 It lives in your terminal and can read, write, and manage your entire codebase.
 It's incredibly powerful for building complex applications.

 Best for: Developers and advanced vibe coders who are comfortable with a terminal.
 Strengths: Deep understanding of large codebases.
 Excellent at complex, multi-file changes.
 Watch out for: Terminal-based interface has a steeper learning curve.